Where to Stay in Hong Kong in 2026 → 7 AMAZING Areas

 Mid-range (from US$80 to US$140)

-• Burlington Hotel – This business hotel is steps away from the Hong Kong Convention and Exhibition Centre and right next to the Pacific Place shopping mall.
+• Burlington Hotel – This business hotel is steps away from the Hong Kong Convention and Exhibition Center and right next to the Pacific Place shopping mall.
 The hotel offers non-smoking rooms with a green air-conditioning system, laundry and dry cleaning services, and a 24-hour front desk.

 Budget (up to US$80)